 Exeter Racecourse

-Known locally as Haldon Racecourse because of its location at the peak of the Haldon Hills, Exeter Racecourse was created during the reign of King Charles II – his love of the sport resulting in a series of racecourses across England.
-Nowadays it serves as one of the highest-altitude National Hunt racecourses in the UK.
+Known locally as Haldon Racecourse because of its location at the peak of the Haldon Hills, Exeter Racecourse was created during the reign of King Charles II – his love of the sport resulted in a series of racecourses across England.
+Nowadays, it serves as one of the highest-altitude National Hunt racecourses in the UK.

 Notable races